voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 #### Free item already in the cart

-In this example, the cart includes an Adventure Mug and one mug is added for free.
+In this example, the cart includes an Adventure mug and one mug is added for free.
+A Star thermal bottle is added as a reference item that is not covered by any discounts.

 <!-- Make the terminology consistent:
 - order items